dharness/react-chat-window/README.md

 {
   author: 'me',
-  type: 'mixed',
+  type: 'custom',
   data: {
     content: (
       <div>
-        Hello, this is some mixed content 😃
+        Hello, this is some custom content 😃
         <a href='#docs'>
           This is a docs link
         </a>